kubealex/k8s-mediaserver-operator/README.md

 All you need is:

 - A namespace where you want to put your CR and all the pods that will spawn
 - Being able to provision an RWX PV where to store configurations, downloads, and all related stuff (suggested > 200GB).
-PV could be created manually and/or dynamically provisioned.
+Persistent Volume **or** StorageClasses for dynamically provisioned volumes are **REQUIRED**

 First install the CRD and the operator: